 "CIK homologated (level II) karting suits are acceptable.
 Suits of Nomex only or Proban material are not acceptable.
 Fire resistant suits are not adequately abrasion resistant."
 No, Jeans are not acceptable either.

 The IKF requires that gloves be of an 'over-the-wrist' type.
 For most gloves, this area of the glove is defined as the 'gauntlet.'
 Therefore, all gloves must cover not only the entire hand, but the wrist area as well.
 Ideally, such gloves can overlap the karting suit, to prevent any bodily exposure to the track during abrasion accidents.
-While sizing and features of karting gloves can vary significantly, most retail for $30-150.00.
-For further questions or suggestions on current vendors to contact to sample and try on a variety of gloves, contact us via email
+While sizing and features of karting gloves can vary significantly, most retail for $30-150.

 Per IKF (Section 105.1.6.2--Gloves):